-In June 2010, BPI France granted the Company a development agreement with participation feature amounting to €2,300 over a 7-year period with a fixed interest rate of 4.6%.
+In June 2010, BPI France granted the Company a development agreement with participation feature amounting to €2,300 over a 7-year period with a fixed interest rate of 4.46%.
 No repayment of principal was scheduled during the first two years.
-BPI France would have been entitled to a percentage of the Company's revenues while the loan was outstanding; however, this loan was repaid in its entirety in June 2017 before any such revenues became payable.
+The loan agreement has a provision applicable during the reimbursement period which provides for additional remuneration to BPI France depending on whether the Company had industrial income.
+This additional remuneration amounts to 0.2294% of sales.
+However, this loan was repaid in its entirety in June 2017.